astropy/astropy-APEs/APE26.rst

 classes which bring together a reference frame and coordinate data.
 We discuss each class type in turn.

-Coordinate frame classes only hold information pertaining to the reference frame they represent and never actual coordinate data in that reference frame.
+Reference frame classes only hold information pertaining to the reference frame they represent and never actual coordinate data in that reference frame.
 This is consistent with our mathematical framework, as the reference frame mediates how